philip0000000/irrational-number-cipher/README.md

 ```

 #### Check that the encryption is good
-1. check count in encrypted file.
-Encrypted file should have the same amount of characters for every character(1/63 = 0.015).
+1. Check the character count in the encrypted file.
+The encrypted file should have an equal amount of characters for each character(1/255 = 0.003).
 ```
 python sqrtCipher.py -di long_plain_text2.txt
 ```
-2. check the cluster. should be evenly clustered
+2. Check the cluster of characters to ensure that it is evenly distributed.
+All characters in the table should have the same value.
 ```
 python sqrtCipher.py -dist long_plain_text2.txt
 ```